UIUC-iSchool-DataViz/is445_spring2022/week15/lecture14.md

 ---
-title: Lecture 14 - Scientific Visualization
+title: Lecture 14 - Scientific Visualization, notes on final project
 layout: lecture
 description: >-
  More about scientific visualization